 Whatever about the financial success of the 1948 Tour it had a hugely positive effect on people throughout Leitrim.
 Emigration had tended to be one way traffic but this team in their bright suits and New York tans must have seemed a little exotic in a place where war rationing was still the norm.
 The highlight of the tour was undoubtedly the game in Mohill and its record attendance.
 It must surely have been one of the proudest moments of Michael ‘Nipper’ Geelan’s career.

+The biting wind was keeping the streets quiet with just a few hardy souls about.
 Walking across 23rd street Michael Brennan must have seemed calmness personified.
-The military step that he had honed in the barracks of Galway and Aldershot made him look purposeful and assured.
-Inside though he was a ball of nerves, his heart racing so much, he thought it might leap out of his chest at any moment.
-It wasn’t too late to turn back but he knew in that racing heart of his that he would go through with it.
-There were a myriad of excuses he could choose from, the may have been delayed on the train, and he may have just missed Moloney by seconds or just lost him in the crowded streets of midtown.
+The military step honed on the barracks squares of Renmore and Aldershot made him look purposeful, assured.
+Inside he was a ball of nerves, his heart was racing so much, he thought it might leap right out of his chest.
+It wasn’t too late to turn back but he knew he would see this through.

-It was time; he threw his cigarette butt into the gutter and crossed the street.
-Eight years in this country he thought and here he was a gun man once again.
+It was time; he threw his cigarette butt into the gutter and briskly crossed the street.
+He was calm now.
+Eight years in this country and here he was a gun man once again.
 Only this time at least he was being paid.
-It is just a business transaction he kept telling himself, one more job, this would be the last.
+It is just a business transaction, one more job, this would be the last.

-Six days later and the knock on the door woke Mary Brennan. t took her a few seconds to come to.
-She had fallen into a deep nap; ‘Coming, just a minute, who is it?’ as she opened the door she was met by the sight of a Police Uniform pegged on a strapping man standing over six feet.
+Six days later and the powerful knock woke Mary Brennan with a fright.
+It took her a few seconds to come to.
+She had fallen into a deep nap; ‘Coming, just a minute, who is it?’ as she opened the apartment door she was met a Police Uniform pegged on a strapping man standing over six feet.

 – Hi Mary, is Mike home?